 As a result, continued education is essential to the nostalgia of Florida's tourist attractions.

 The early summer months of 2011 set new precedence, and the organization transitioned.
-Doretha's brother, Original Highwayman Carnell "Pete" Smith, was elected President of the second 501(c)3, an office of power and privilege; Doretha became Secretary, and their offices were indefinite.
+Doretha's brother, an Original Highwayman Carnell "Pete" Smith, was elected President of the second 501(c)3, an office of power and privilege; Doretha became Secretary, and their offices were indefinite.

 However, the group dynamics were contentious, and their ideologies of seniority, traditions, and values differentiated from those of the 2009 first 501(c)3 elected President MaryAnn Carroll, who was typically inclusive of the 2nd Generation.